 Anti-Theft Alarm for Vehicles

-The Anti-Theft Alarm for Vehicles is a security system for vehicles that generates a loud and continuous alarm in case any unauthorized person tries to gain access to your vehicle.
-As soon as an auto-lifter tries to start the ignition, the vehicle alarm gets activated leaving no option for him other than to flee from the spot as the alarm can be reset and turned OFF by the owner alone.
-Built this kit and prevent theft of your precious vehicle.!
+This anti theft alarm for vehicles is a security system for vehicles that generates a loud and continuous alarm in case any unauthorized person tries to gain access to your vehicle.
+As soon as a thief tries to start the ignition, the vehicle alarm is activated, leaving no option other than to flee as the alarm can be reset and turned OFF by the owner alone.
+Build this kit to prevent theft of your vehicle.

 As soon as the biasing voltage crosses cut-in voltage, T1 turns on and the SCR fires, giving 12V DC voltage to the alarm circuit.
-The alarm circuit is built around the siren-sound generator UM3561 (IC1) which has an inbuilt oscillator.
+The alarm circuit is built around the music generator UM3561 (IC1) which has an inbuilt oscillator.
 The output from IC1 is fed to a transistor amplifier built around transistors BC548 (T2) and SL100 (T3).
-The circuit gives sufficient time delay to switch on the alarm and to leave the vehicle.
-The alarm once triggered, will sound until the toggle switch S1 is pressed to switch off the power supply.
+The circuit gives sufficient time delay to switch ON the alarm and leave the vehicle.
+The alarm once triggered, sounds until the toggle switch S1 is pressed to switch off the power supply.

-A 220 microfarad capacitor C2 is provided to sound the alarm even when the intruder switches off the ignition key.
+A 220 microfarad capacitor (C2) is provided to sound the alarm even when the intruder switches off the ignition key.
 When the ignition key is switched off immediately, C2 discharges through a resistor R4 and keeps the alarm activated for half a minute.
-Reset switch S3 can be used to reset the alarm if needed.
+Reset switch (S3) is used to reset the alarm if needed.